What to bring

 Find out how to apply for a criminal records check before you arrive in the UK.

-Customs regulations in the UK are very strict.
-Read more about what you cannot bring into the UK on customs advice for travellers entering the UK.
+Finally, customs regulations in the UK are very strict.
+Make sure you read more about what you cannot bring into the UK on customs advice for travellers entering the UK.